cale-inspired/isprtn/content/about.md

 ## Who am I

-{{< figure src="/img/pages/about.jpg" title=" " alt="" >}}
+{{< figure src="/img/pages/about.jpg" title=" " alt="Cale Alit, musician and Ashtanga yoga teacher" >}}

 There is barely any question that is so hard to answer as "Who am I?".
 I wonder: How would you, who has found his way to my website, want me to introduce myself?

 ### my persona

 As the ephemeral form I have taken for this lifetime I carry the **name Cale Alit**.
 I grew up in a small village in Germany which I left right after school **thriving to explore the world**.
 Realising myself as a child of the earth, I never settled again.
-Instead I changed my backback for a van a few years later and **became a modern nomad**. <br/>The vanlife brought not only freedom and adventure, but also the possibility to spend my time on **my passions**: playing music, practising and teaching yoga, cooking, writing and being in nature.
-Working as a freelance author and lecturer, my **love for languages** is also an essential part of my professional life.
-I speak German, English and Spanish.
+Instead I changed my backback for a van a few years later and **became a modern nomad**.
+After more than four years on the road, I sold my mobile home again - and switched back to the minimalist backpacking lifestyle.<br/>The traveller's lifestyle brought not only freedom and adventure, but also the possibility to spend my time on **my passions**: playing music, practising and teaching yoga, cooking, writing and being in nature.

 ### If I could.